Atlas-Alignment: Making Interpretability Transferable Across Language Models: Appendix

-We use queries generated from multiple Concept Atlas features from the Gemma Scope 16k SAE in layer 20.
+We use queries generated from multiple Concept Atlas features from the Gemma Scope 16k Concept Atlas.
 All features are weighted equally with a weight of 1.
-In table \ref{tab:steering_queries} we show the broad concepts and the feature numbers.
+In Table \ref{tab:steering_queries} we show the broad concepts and the feature numbers.